EO4wellness/T-I-L/OpenMind/Our-Privacy-Opportunity.md

 * How information flows within society
 * more changes are coming

-# Lesson 2: 6 Consepts
+# Lesson 2: 6 Concepts
 Society Runs on Information
 Instructors:
 Aaron Roth